 What Missionaries Ought to Know

-The e-book "What Missionaries Ought to Know" was updated in July 2013 with a new chapters containing the newest brochures.
+The e-book "What Missionaries Ought to Know" was updated in August 2017 with new chapters containing the newest brochures.

 Memories and Musings about Missionary Member Care